brettz9/webappfind/README.md

         or sibling filetypes.json file respectively? (would be convenient for atyourcommand to supply a right-clicked file and have WebAppFind detect it's own remote filetypes.json)
+	1. Allow optional param substitution of content within the URL?
+May present problems if running into URL length limits (which may differ across browser is other browsers will be supported in the future) but could allow WAF to work with some legacy apps that do not have the message listening code.
 1. Complete [Executable Builder](https://github.com/brettz9/executable-builder)
     1. Rewrite C++ exe's as batch scripts (particularly for the sake of [Executable Builder](https://github.com/brettz9/executable-builder)); convert to shortcut tied to cmd.exe for sake of getting an icon
     1. Installer script to run to facilitate setting up of OpenWith per user choices (if Executable Builder is not installed, it could link to it, and if it is, it could bring user through steps).